Django-Spellbook

 This parser goes beyond the standard markdown syntax by including Django-inspired tags directly in your markdown files.
 This allows for more structured and semantic HTML, especially useful for projects that need finer control over styling and element attributes, like setting classes or IDs directly in markdown.
 This means you can write markdown that integrates more seamlessly with your Django templates.

-{% div .my-class #my-id %}
+{% div .container #main-container data-analytics="true" %}

 {% enddiv %}